 Although I’m sure many people will flip straight to the stories, I really liked the introduction, how to use this book and tips pages, especially the way they acknowledged the difficulties facing families wanting to share their faith with their young children, and made sure to say that while aiming to read the Bible regularly is good, “let’s agree not to guilt-trip when we miss a day (or week, or month)”.
 Big thumbs up from me.

-My only concerns would be that the text is a bit small (or am I getting old?!) and that there’s so many lovely activities that tired parents might be overwhelmed with the choice or feeling guilty for not doing more of them.
+My only concerns would be that the text is a bit small (or am I getting old?!) and that there are so many lovely activities that tired parents might be overwhelmed with the choice or feeling guilty for not doing more of them.
 But maybe this isn’t really a problem with the book, but with our guilty-parent-tendencies.
-And maybe a Facebook page or podcast with regular ideas from the book might be a way to drip feed these ideas into our busy lives.
+And maybe a Facebook page or podcast with regular ideas from the book might be a way to drip-feed these ideas into our busy lives.

 Thank you for a great resource, Alice.